freshollie/hqhero/README.md

 HQhero requires a backend as a processor.
 The processor sends events to hqhero, where hqhero will then broadcast those events to all connected users.

-hqhero.com uses quiz-mind as a processor.
+hqhero.com uses herobrain as a processor.

 The frontend of HQhero is a single page Angular 6 application, mostly for ease of development.

-#
+## License

+HQhero is released under the MIT license

+## Credits

+- Oliver Bell - Serverside, System Architecture, DevOps
+- Eddie Reeder - Frontend design, Animations, Logo